igorVicentijevic/ASP2-DZ1/README.md

 # ASP2-DZ1
-Searching of linear data structures and implementing AVL tree
+Searching of linear data structures and implementation of sets using AVL tree